louishenrifranc/Tensorflow-Cheatsheet/README.md

 is_training = tf.placeholder(tf.bool)
 batch_norm(pre_activation, is_training=is_training, scale=True)
 ```
-By default, movingmean, and movingscale are not in the default graph, but in _updateOperation, hence to compute the movingmean, and movingscale, you should that the operation should be computed before the loss function is calculated:
+By default, movingmean, and movingscale are not in the default graph, but in ```updateOperation````, hence to compute the movingmean, and movingscale, you should that the operation should be computed before the loss function is calculated:

 ```
 update_ops = tf.get_collection(tf.GraphKeys.UPDATE_OPS)